kube-logging/kube-logging.github.io/docs/plugins/filters/tagnormaliser.md

+---
-# Fluentd Plugin to re-tag based on log metadata
+title: Fluentd Plugin to re-tag based on log metadata
+---
 ## Overview
 More info at https://github.com/banzaicloud/fluent-plugin-tag-normaliser